sass/sass/spec/statement.md

-The `current indentation level` is the count of the [`documentation indentation character`] between a new line and any non-whitespace characters of the last consumed line.
+The `current indentation level` is the count of the [`documentation indentation character`] between a new line and any non-whitespace characters of the last consumed statement.
+Lines that only contain whitespace or do not start a statement do not impact the `current indentation level`.

 A document parsed in the indented syntax may not begin with whitespace, and the initial `current indentation level` for any document is `0`.

-Changes in the indentation level are used by the indented syntax to start and end blocks of statements.
+> Changes in the indentation level are used by the indented syntax to start and
+> end blocks of statements.

 [`documentation indentation character`]: #document-indentation-character

 ### Document indentation character

+The `document indentation character` is defined as the first tab or space character used as an [`IndentMore`] production in a document.

+[`IndentMore`]: #indentation

-The `document indentation character` is the character used for calculating the [`current indentation level`], and is either a space or tab character.
+> The `document indentation character` is the character used for calculating the
+> [`current indentation level`].
+In the indented syntax, no character other than
+> the `document indentation character` may be used for indentation.

 [`current indentation level`]: #current-indentation-level

-It is defined as the first tab or space character used as an [IndentMore] production in a document.

-In the indented syntax, no character other than the `document indentation character` may be used for indentation.

 ## Syntax

 ### ScssStatements

 <x><pre>
-**ScssStatements**      ::= (Statement ';'?¹)*Statement?
+**ScssStatements**      ::= (Statement ';'?¹)* Statement?
 </pre></x>

 1: This production is mandatory unless the previous `Statement` is a